MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for North Dakota

 > [!NOTE]
 > Per the state of North Dakota, there is no HOH filing status with exemptions.
-If an employee on the W4 chooses Filing status of HOH and does not mark step 2, you still choose HOH as the filing status in Dynamics GP.
+If an employee on the W4 chooses filing status of HOH and does not mark step 2, you still choose HOH as the filing status in Dynamics GP.
 >
-> The state relies on the Federal form W-4 to calculate the amount to withhold.
-Per the state, Step 3 for Dependent Claim amount is not used for ND state tax withholding.
+> The state relies on the federal form W-4 to calculate the amount to withhold.
+Per the state, step 3 for dependent claim amount is not used for ND state tax withholding.

 Withholding rates for taxpayers filing as *MAR* and *MARHR* :